avasireddi3/avasireddi3/README.md

 My name is Aditya Vasireddi and I'm a full-stack analytics engineer interested in all things data!

 From setting up automated workflows, creating reports/dashboards and deploying to the cloud I'm down to do it all.

-In particular I can help you:
+In particular I can help you with:

 1. Extraction using existing APIs or reverse engineering APIs for webscraping
 2. Transformation and cleaning using Spark, Pandas, Polars